-- Lower Second class Students choose the correct theory or model, but their arguments to its relevance are incomplete or partially wrong.
-Students may have all elements in place, but not connected to form a coherent argument for their analysis. - Upper Second class Students use theories and models well to support their arguments, but may not properly consider alternative theories and other explanations that do not directly emerge from conventional theories.
-Explanations using models and theories show some gaps or inconsistencies. - First class Students support their arguments well with existing theories or models, consider alternatives to the models chosen as well as look beyond the models themselves by considering alternative explanations.
+Lower Second class Students choose the correct theory or model, but their arguments to its relevance are incomplete or partially wrong.
+Students may have all elements in place, but not connected to form a coherent argument for their analysis.

+First class Students support their arguments well with existing theories or models, consider alternatives to the models chosen as well as look beyond the models themselves by considering alternative explanations.
 Explanations are free of errors and gaps in arguments are minimal.